adam-fowler/compress-nio/README.md

 var compressedBuffer = buffer.compress(with: .gzip)
 var uncompressedBuffer = buffer.uncompress(with: .gzip)
 ```
-These methods allocate a new `ByteBuffer` for you and the uncompress can allocate a number of `ByteBuffers` while it is uncompressing.
+These methods allocate a new `ByteBuffer` for you.
+The `uncompress` method can allocate a number of `ByteBuffers` while it is uncompressing depending on how well the original `ByteBuffer` was compressed.
 It if preferable to know in advance the size of buffer you need and allocate it yourself and use the following functions.
 ```
 let uncompressedSize = buffer.readableBytes
 var compressedBuffer = ByteBufferAllocator().buffer(capacity: CompressionAlgorithm.deflate.compressor.maxSize(from:buffer))